spotDL/spotify-downloader/README.md

 # Spotify-Downloader

-- This little python script allows downloading songs from Spotify by looking for them on YouTube just by entering the song's HTTP link or its URI in an MP3 format.
+- Download songs by using Spotify's HTTP link from YouTube in an MP3 format.

-- You can also download a song by entering its artist and song name.
+- You can also download a song by entering its artist and song name (in case if you don't have the Spotify's HTTP link for some song).

-- Downloading a song using spotify link will automatically fix its meta-tags and add a nice a albumart to the song.
+- Downloading a song using a Spotify link will automatically fix meta-tags and add a nice albumart to the song.

 That's how your Music library will look like!